-Concerning ISO 17025 facilities and environmental conditions, the laboratory must be apt to execute all activities.
-Similarly, the laboratory must not impact the validity of the results.
-The document, control, monitor, and record laboratory conditions.
+Concerning ISO 17025 facilities and environmental conditions, the laboratory must be apt to execute all his activities in environmental conditions that don’t affect results.
+Similarly, the laboratory must not impact the validity of the results, he must document, control, monitor, and record all laboratory conditions.

 Control the laboratory’s environment to guarantee that results won’t be compromised.
 These environmental conditions can impact your laboratory:

 Define and control laboratory activity areas.
 Separate those from areas with incompatible laboratory activities.
 This will avoid interference with the activities or contamination.

 For activities done offsite, the laboratory must fulfill the environmental conditions in ISO 172015.